-The digital HDTV satellite receiver 'VU+ Solo²' is based on Linux and can be used with your CyberGhost account with a OpenVPN installation, if the following requirements are met:
+The digital HDTV satellite receiver 'VU+ Solo²' is based on Linux and can be used with your CyberGhost account with an OpenVPN installation if the following requirements are met:

 Disclaimer: Please keep in mind that, although the technical process is as thoroughly documented as possible, you need to have at least some technical understanding.
 There's always a chance for an overseen mistake and/or things being changed whilst the article may not yet have been updated.

-Click Configure new device and in the new window, choose : OpenVPN and your preferred country and server group, as described below :
+Click Configure new device and now create your server configuration, as described below :

 To view the OpenVPN credentials that are generated for you on the configuration dashboard, press 'View Configuration'.